-929 LEY LINES INTERACTIVE INSTALLATION - BELLEVUE WASHINGTON
+929 LEY LINES INTERACTIVE INSTALLATION - SALESFORCE BUILDING,WA

 Atriums are intersections.
 They are meeting places.
 They are a crossroads.
 In the tradition of ancient cartographers use of Ley Lines to indicate routes and intersections of navigation, the Ley Lines install creates a visual form that suggests geometric 'crossroads' as well as an interactive experience that engages all who visit the space.